IDMNYU/DM1123-VFS-FA15-DUFF/dm1123vfs_projects_interface.md

 #### INTERFACE Final: High-Fidelity Prototype
 Post on tumblr or wordpress in color
-* Refine selection
+* Refine selection by iterating your high-fidelity wireframe
 * Post a clickable prototype
-  * Consult the readings and/or VFS <a href="dm1123_vfs_recommended_resources.md">resources</a> page for applications to use for prototypes.
+  * Consult the readings and/or VFS <a href="dm1123_vfs_recommended_resources.md">recommended resources</a> page for applications to use for prototypes.